peggyandjoe/ericjwdchen.github.io/_posts/2014-08-24-taylor-swifts-new-direction.md

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='http://www.youtube.com/embed/nfWlot6h_JM?start=16&amp;end=40' frameborder='0' allowfullscreen></iframe></div>

 What happened?
 I suppose this change was a long time coming.
-Taylor has sold more than 34 million albums[^3]
+Taylor has sold more than 34 million albums, [^3] has won [*226* awards][Taylor Swift awards list], and lives in a [New York City penthouse][].
+So should I be surprised that *Shake It Off* lacks the small-town stories of yesteryear?

+No. I shouldn't be.
+It was clear from *RED* that change was afoot.

+<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='http://www.youtube.com/embed/WA4iX5D9Z64?start=21;&ampend=40' frameborder='0' allowfullscreen></iframe></div>

+*We Are Never Ever Getting Back Together* (WANEGBT) still was personal, but all signs turned toward pop.
+The lyrics lacked passion.
+The days of faded blue jeans, old Chevy trucks, and princesses were gone.
+The song was no longer driven by songwriting.
+Instead, WANEGBT relied on the incessant beat of a kick drum.

 [^1]: *1989* era ≠ 1980s/1990s.
 Kind of confusing, but bear with me.

 [^2]: Note, though, that what I'm going to say is far from novel.
 It's been said [many][] [times][] [before][].

-[^3]: 26 million from [this 2011 press release][Big Machine press release] plus 8 million from RED
+[^3]: 26 million from [this 2011 press release][Big Machine press release] plus 8 million from RED][RED album sales]

 [many]: http://oneweekoneband.tumblr.com/post/56894134244/tim-mcgraw-taylor-swift-i-spent-my